ofenloch/hello-world/README.md

 The entire information about how to use the .NET command line interface **dotnet** is available at [https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet).

-## Create A Solution File And Two Project Files
+## Creating A Solution File And Two Project Files

 When we create a project with `dotnet new console --language C# --name hello-world` a project file *hello-world.csproj* is generated.
 It looks like this: